mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-However this nesting reduces the chain’s clarity; instead we could use Swift
+However, such nesting reduces the clarity of the chain.
+Instead, we could use Swift
 tuples:

 ```swift